csc-training/high-level-gpu-programming/docs/02-execution-model.md

 - Thread blocks are organized into a grid
     - Total number of threads = number of blocks $\mathrm{\times}$ threads per block
 - In order to hide latencies, there should be more blocks than SMPs / CUs
-- There is no synchronization or data exchange between blocks
+- No synchronization between blocks

 # Terminology with different vendors